lipataro/time_series_predictions_R/README.md

-This project is an exercise from Data Exploration in R Time series analysis and predictions.
+This project is an exercise from Data Exploration in R.
+Time series analysis and predictions.